Israeli drone hits Gaza as violent protests rage | Law-Order

 shot dead by troops.

-In a separate incident in the West Bank, Israeli forces raiding the village of Kafr Dan near the city of Jenin shot a fighter belonging to the Islamic Jihad militant group, the seventh person killed this week.
+In a separate incident in the West Bank, Israeli forces raiding the village of Kafr Dan near the city of Jenin shot dead a fighter belonging to the Islamic Jihad militant group, the seventh person to be killed this week.
 RAIDS, ASSAULTS

 Violence in the West Bank has raged for over a year, with stepped up Israeli military raids, increased settler assaults on Palestinian villages and a spate of Palestinian attacks targeting Israelis.
 In Gaza, Hamas officials have defended the demonstrations, ostensibly held to protest issues including the treatment of Palestinian prisoners in Israeli jails and Jewish visits to the Al Aqsa mosque compound, a site holy to both Muslims and Jews, who know it as the Temple Mount.

 "Our people are fighting an open battle against the enemy," said Hamas spokesman Abdel-Latif al-Qanoua.
-In response to the clashes, Israel has
+Another official, Hazem Qassem, said Israeli bombing of the group's security outposts would not frighten them and would fail to curb the protests.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)